-The motivation of this study was the investigation into the metallothermic reduction of chromite ores.
-Spinel materials have complex structures and as a result, balancing of the reduction reactions by traditional methods become very time consuming.
-A method to calculate the stoichiometric coefficients for chemical reactions using first a modified matrix-inverse method and then a new optimised method is proposed.
-The mathematical basis of both methods is explored using matrix algebra and then demonstrated using a typical chromite reduction reaction.
+Spinel materials often have complex structures and as a result, balancing of reactions with these compounds by traditional methods become very time consuming.
+A method to calculate the stoichiometric coefficients for chemical reactions using first a modified matrix-inverse method and then an optimised method is proposed.
+Both methods are explored using linear algebra and the result demonstrated using a typical chromite reduction reaction.